PraveenAnil/Azure-Arc-for-Servers/04-Deploy-Sample-Kubernetes-App-through-Azure-Arc.md

 # Exercise 4: Deploy Sample Kubernetes App through Azure Arc

+In this exercise, you will deploy a sample kubernetes app using az k8sconfiguration command and gitops.

 ## Task 1: Create a Configuration

 1. Fork the repository https://github.com/Azure/arc-k8s-demo to your personal github account.
 As you will be making changes to the files in the repository.